Philip Currie, 1st Baron Currie: Personal life

 Currie married Mary, daughter of Charles James Savile Montgomerie Lamb and widow of Henry Sydenham Singleton, in 1894.
 She was a poet under the pen-name Violet Fane.
 There were no children from the marriage.
 She died in October 1905, aged 62.
 Lord Currie survived her by a year and died in May 1906, aged 71.
 The title became extinct on his death.

+Assessments

+According to Keith Neilson and T. G. Otte, "Philip Currie was not a great permanent head of the Foreign Office...
+More than any other PUS, Currie was the creature of one of his political masters [Salisbury]."